This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following bar tools:

-Barrel Mug: This is a cut that’s shaped like a small barrel and is used to serve rustic or tiki cocktails.
-I used the Christmas Carol Barrel Mug.
+Barrel Mug: This is a ceramic mug shaped like a small wooden barrel that’s used for serving tropical or tiki-style cocktails.

 Tasting Notes